Charged with Colorado Springs Sexual Assault? Fight Back

 It is a Class 1 misdemeanor to have sexual contact with a 15- or 16-year-old if you are more than ten years older than them.
 That means it is not a crime for a 23-year-old to have sex with a 15-year-old in Colorado – if it was a consensual encounter.

 Someone would run afoul of this law, however, if they are 26 or older and have intercourse with a 15-year-old, or 27 or older and have intercourse with a 16-year-old.
-A person could be sentenced to jail for up to two years and make them responsible for fines of as much as $5,000.00.
+A person could be sentenced to jail for up to two years and be responsible for fines of as much as $5,000.00.

-Again, even if someone falls within the age range of either of the above two charges, if they are in a position of trust as it relates to the younger party, the age of consent becomes 18 and it is a sexual assault.
+Again, even if someone falls within the age range of either of the above two charges if they are in a position of trust as it relates to the younger party, the age of consent becomes 18, and it is a sexual assault.

 Each of the sexual assault charges a person can face in Colorado is serious.
 That is why contacting the Law Offices of Andrew Bryant as soon as possible when you are accused of these crimes is vital to your future.